19% of marketers say generating leads is their top goal in 2023.

-In other words, even if you have good organic ranking, it may be buried under PPC ads.
-Google researchers ran statistical models on their SERPs to find out if paid search eats up organic traffic.
-The result showed 89% of traffic generated by paid ads isn’t replaced by organic.
+In other words, even if you have a good organic ranking, it may be buried under PPC ads.

 An Example of an Efficient PPC Lead Generation Channel

 Among the PPC platforms mentioned above, B2B review directories and comparison sites can provide a uniquely fresh lead source.
-In a crowded industry, other PPC channels are most likely already saturated by big players in your space, the ones with deep pockets.
+Other PPC channels are likely already saturated by big players in your space, the ones with deep pockets.

-For instance, in SaaS, a highly competitive industry across verticals, AdWords bidding is highly competitive, so you need to target a lot of relevant keywords.
-Sometimes competitors even bid for keywords against your own brand -- like this example, where Netsuite ranks higher for "Intuit Accounting".
+For instance, in SaaS, a highly competitive industry across verticals, AdWords bidding is highly competitive.
+To win, you’ll need to target a lot of relevant keywords.
+Sometimes competitors even bid for keywords against your own brand — like this example, where Netsuite ranks higher for "Intuit Accounting."

-1. Lead generation campaigns: The review site can link directly to a vendor’s sign-up landing page, encouraging people who read your review to try out your free-trial next.
-These campaigns can generate as much as 24% conversion rate.
+- Lead generation campaigns: The review site can link directly to a vendor’s sign-up landing page, encouraging people who read your review to try out your free trial next.
+These campaigns can generate as much as a 24% conversion rate.

-3. Industry awards: When buyers are comparing your product to your closest competitors’, having your product stand out thanks to a featured quality award can have a critical impact on your sale.
+- Industry awards: When buyers are comparing your product to your closest competitors, having your product stand out thanks to a featured quality award can have a critical impact on your sales.
 FinancesOnline, like many other review platforms, can give your product an edge with such awards.

-It’s important you look for a third-party online marketplace in your industry, and get in touch with these middle-men to ensure your product is listed.
+Look for a third-party online marketplace in your industry, and get in touch with these intermediaries to ensure your product is listed.

 Blogging Lead Generation Strategies

-Blogging is at the core of content marketing, which is a strategy that focuses on creating content that is interesting or valuable to your defined audience with the goal of attracting and sustaining online engagement for leads down the road.
+Blogging is at the core of content marketing.
+This strategy focuses on creating content that is interesting or valuable to your defined audience.
+The goal is to attract and sustain online engagement for leads down the road.

 A lot has been said about the benefits of business blogging.
-Let’s reiterate the major advantages that apply to the B2B market:
+Let’s reiterate the major benefits.

-- Drive traffic to your website.
-With the right SEO planning and editorial calendar, your blog gives you search presence, linking you to keywords being searched for by your prospects.
-Every blog post you write is one additional indexed page to get your content on Google.
+- You can drive traffic to your website.
+With the right SEO planning, your blog gives you search presence, linking you to keywords relevant to prospects.
+Every blog post you write is one additional indexed page that helps get your content on Google.

-- Convert traffic to leads.
+- You can convert traffic to leads.
 A well-placed CTA in a compelling blog post can direct prospects to your landing page for leads.

-- Repeat business.
+- You can gain repeat business.
 A blog can delight existing customers with fresh content for repeat business or referrals.

 Blogging also establishes niche authority and places prospects within your sphere of influence.
-We don’t need to go far -- just search “inbound marketing” or its derivatives and you’ll come across HubSpot consistently.
+Blogging is a large part of the HubSpot Strategy.
+Just search “inbound marketing” or its derivatives, and you’ll come across HubSpot consistently.

 How effective is blogging in the long run?
-At HubSpot, about 90% of the leads their marketing team generates each month come from blog posts that were published in many months or sometimes years ago.
+At HubSpot, about 90% of the leads our marketing team generates each month come from blog posts that were published many months — or sometimes years — ago.

 Which content types drive lead generation?

-The content types listed below are most effective when they align with your marketing goals.
-In short, the hard work is still on you -- you have to develop topics that are lead magnets to your audience.
+Remember: These content types are most effective when they align with your marketing goals.
+In short, the hard work is still on you — you have to develop topics that are lead magnets to your audience.

 Examples of Great B2B Blogging Campaigns

-Case #1: Running your blog like a media pro.
 HubSpot is influential when it comes to inbound marketing.
-But it didn’t happen by accident -- HubSpot's marketing team works hard to run their blog as a media site with a full editorial calendar and a team of writers and editors manning the front.
+But it didn’t happen by accident — HubSpot's marketing team works hard to run its blog as a media site with a full editorial calendar.

-HubSpot’s blog publishes tips, listicles, ideas, inspiration, insights, reports, ebooks, white papers, videos, etc. all relating to inbound across its niche segments in marketing, sales and service.
+HubSpot’s blog publishes tips, listicles, ideas, inspiration, insights, reports, ebooks, white papers, videos, and more.
+All of this content relates to inbound methodology across its niche segments in marketing, sales, website, and service.
 The blog even outperforms entrenched business media like Forbes and CNN Money in SERPs about inbound marketing.

-Case #3: Banner your thought leader.
-Have a resident thought leader and put his or her insights and opinions about your business and industry into your blog posts.
 Your thought leader should be writing regular posts to leverage SEO and brand association, both of which can result in more leads down the road.
-Even Seth Godin needs to write daily.

 Email Marketing Lead Generation Strategies